billybobc1210/VigenereCracker/README.md

 ```
 we can see that every character in column 0 was enciphered using the 'D' character in the key, meaning that all those
 characters came from the same enciphering alphabet in the tabula recta.
 Similar for column 1 ('O' character in the key)
 and 2 ('G' character in the key).
-This will only be true for key lengths of 3 or multiples of 3.
+This will only be true for key lengths of 3 (or multiples of 3).
 Therefore, if we
 construct 3 strings from the characters in each of these 3 columns like this:
 ```
 Column 1: DZDWHLHLH